breindy/SafeTrade/README.md

 # SafeTrade
 > SafeTrade aims to automate tips/hints production for investors to invest safe without doing manual analysis.
-This is an attempt to predict on stock prices by doing analysis on market data using some machine learning tools and principles
+This is an attempt to predict on stock prices by doing analysis on market data using machine learning tools and principles.

 ### Project Structure

-- `FrontendSafetrade`
+- `FrontendSafeTrade`
     + @Michelle: add some description here, please!

 - `BackendSafeTrade`